 Pacquiao is still a player, a story for another time.
 All other predictions have come to pass for Alvarez.
 His star power and athletic accomplishments were rewarded when Alvarez and promoter Golden Boy Boxing signed an 11-fight, five-year contract with the streaming service DAZN for $365 million, making him the highest-paid athlete on the planet.

-It’s said money can’t buy happiness, and over the past few years, Alvarez has become ever more stoic and tight-lipped as he has clashed with middleweight nemesis Gennadiy Golovkin.
-The personal animosity between the two spilled over into nearly every interaction.
+It’s said money can’t buy happiness.
+Over the past few years, Alvarez has become ever more stoic and tight-lipped as he has clashed with middleweight nemesis Gennadiy Golovkin under the expectations of his new contract.
+The personal animosity between the two spills over into nearly every interaction.
 It hasn’t helped either man to get a constant string of questions from boxing media about the other, even when there has been nothing new to say.

 Chill outside the ring, but all business inside the ring

-Fast forward to preparations for Alvarez’s upcoming fight on Saturday against Kovalev, a bold attempt to win a title in a third division against the veteran.
+Preparations for Alvarez’s upcoming fight on Saturday against Kovalev, a bold attempt to win a title in a third division against a formidable if fading veteran, must be a relief.
 A new Alvarez has emerged, re-energized and surprisingly light-hearted.
 Relaxed.
 Chill.
 Yes, happy.
 When was the last time you heard Alvarez described this way?

-At his workout for boxing media at San Diego’s House of Boxing last week, Alvarez happily answered questions about his training in a new weight division, his goals, and even the inevitable pestering about a Golovkin trilogy.
+At his workout for boxing media at San Diego’s House of Boxing last week, Alvarez cheerfully answered questions about his training in a new weight division, his goals, and even handled the inevitable pestering about a Golovkin trilogy with a smile.

-He joked with trainers Eddy and Chepo Reynoso, winked for photographers and made song requests of the mariachi band on hand, even singing along at times.
+He joked with trainers Eddy and Chepo Reynoso, winked for photographers, and made song requests of the mariachi band on hand, singing along with his favorites.

-Perhaps it’s this simple, Canelo Alvarez has been hangry all this time fighting at middleweight, and even super middleweight.
+Might it be this simple?
+Canelo Alvarez has been hangry all this time, fighting at middleweight, and even super middleweight.
 Seeing Alvarez training at a more ‘natural’ weight around 180 pounds, the one overriding impression: it suits him.

 Putting together the highest level skills as a boxer-puncher bring Alvarez full circle as he celebrates 14 years as a professional boxer on October 29.

-Alvarez’s relaxed, even sunny disposition was on display at Wednesday’s final pre-fight news conference.
+Alvarez’s new sunny disposition was on display at Wednesday’s final pre-fight news conference.
 “I’m ready, I’m ready to make history, I’m ready for this great fight with Kovalev,” said Alvarez.

 “I’m happy, this is a big test for me, to prove one more time I’m the best light heavyweight in the division …I want to get in the ring and make a great fight for the fans, for the boxing world,” replied Kovalev.

-The pair even broke into smiles and handshakes following the traditional final faceoff.
+The pair broke into uncharacteristic smiles and handshakes following the traditional final faceoff.
 If either is concerned it certainly doesn’t show.